-Take for instance, a widely adopted theory on social connection, attachment theory.
-Attachment theory may have only very limited applicability in certain regions: Among traditional families in Madagascar, infants interact almost exclusively with peer groups of older children, who end up being infant caretakers (Keller, 2018; Scheidecker, 2017). then A miscalibration of measurement may therefore lead to ineffective, or worse, inadvertently adverse effects of interventions.
+Take, for instance, a widely adopted theory on social connection, attachment theory.
+Traditionally, attachment theory focuses on parents, who are typically the primary caretakers of infants in higher-income countries.
+Among traditional families in Madagascar, however, infants interact almost exclusively with peer groups of older children, who end up being infant caretakers (Keller, 2018; Scheidecker, 2017).
+Attachment theory may have only very limited applicability in certain regions, and this also applies to the measures developed to test it.
+More generally, strong homogeneity in world regions that developed social connection measurements and in the population groups with which they were developed may be indicative of a miscalibration of those measurements to assess social connection across various human populations.
 A third focus of this systematic review is thus to identify where measures originated, and, relatedly, a fourth focus is with which kinds of population groups in mind (i.e., age, race, gender, sexuality, religious affiliation, and socioeconomic indicators) the measures were developed.
+In line with previous research, we expected social connection measures to mostly originate from the US (CORE Lab, 2023; Delatorre and Wagner, 2020; Henrich et al., 2010).